-The Company delivers high performance analog semiconductors at unmatched bandwidth, speed and resolution to enable disruptive industrial design for leading electronics manufacturers in data centers, Virtual Reality ("VR"), Augmented Reality ("AR"), and other connectivity markets.
+The Company delivers high performance analog semiconductors at unmatched bandwidth, speed and resolution to enable disruptive industrial design for leading electronics targeting large, high growth markets in data centers, virtual reality ("VR"), augmented reality ("AR"), and other connectivity markets.

 The Company was incorporated on October 12, 2010 as a capital pool company named "Chrysalis Capital VIII Corporation" ("Chrysalis") pursuant to the filing of articles of incorporation under the Canada Business Corporations Act.
 The articles of incorporation of the Company were amended by the filing of articles of amendment dated April 19, 2011 to remove certain provisions.
 On February 5, 2013, the Company consolidated its common shares (the "common shares") by a ratio of 3.86364:1 and to change its name to "Spectra7 Microsystems Inc.".
 On July 16, 2021, the Company continued its corporate existence from the Canada Business Corporations Act to the Business Corporations Act (Ontario).